tamu-edu-students/engr-102-lab-1/README.md

 # ENGR 102 LAB Topic 1

 ## Activities
 This is an individual assignment, but you may consult your classmates and others as you work.
 You must submit your own code.
 Please complete the following activities.
-It is suggested that you test your code in VS Code first to get the hang of things, then submit your working files to Gradescope.
-If you have trouble completing any of the activities, please ask a member of the Teaching Team for assistance.
+It is suggested that you test your code in an IDE on your own computer first to get the hang of things, then submit your working files to Gradescope.
+If you have trouble completing any of the activities, please ask a member of the Teaching Team for assistance. **Please include the individual header in your ~.py files**.

 * [Howdy World](#howdy-world---individual)
 * [Print Math](#print-math---individual)